versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 mediasoup (also) supports SCTP over plain UDP, which is also supported by node-sctp.
 Therefore, in order to create a `DataProducer` in Node.js:

-* Create a plain RTP transport with SCTP enabled.
+* Create a plain transport with SCTP enabled.
 * Create a Node.js UDP socket and connect the mediasoup transport to its local IP:port.
 * Create a SCTP socket using the node-sctp API and make it use the UDP socket as transport.
   - The SCTP source and destination ports must be set to 5000.
 This makes it possible for mediasoup to demultiplex SCTP and RTP/RTCP packets on top of the same UDP 5-tuple.